Rei-SwitchBot/faq/en-us-second-reply/Floor Cleaning Robot S10.md

 6. Open Apple Home App -> Tap "Add or scan Accessory" in the upper right corner -> Tap "More options" -> Tap "My Accessory isn't shown here" at the bottom of the screen -> Tap "Enter Code" -> Paste the code to continue the whole process.

+---
+### Can I Schedule a Designated Room Cleaning for the SwitchBot Floor Cleaning Robot S10 within the Scene and Automation?

+Starting from SwitchBot app V9.14, you can possible to set up specified room cleaning for the S10 robot as an action in Scenes and Automations.
+Please update to the latest version of the SwitchBot app to access this feature.